Find the following sections below:

 This will also display the reason why a result was ignored.

-If all results have been resolved or ignored, depending on the default status you have set, the results table will be empty and you will be able to filter between these statuses in the slicers slideout.
+If all results have been resolved or ignored, depending on the default status you have set, the results table will be empty and you will be able to filter between these statuses in the slicers.

 You can also filter your results by the user a row is assigned to.

 Click on the checkbox beside the name of a user and you will be able to view each result assigned to them.

 In the image below, I have chosen to filter on unassigned records so I can assign each unassigned row to a user that can resolve that record.